Keto Cheesecake Brownies

 For these brownies, you will make a nice fudgy brownie batter.
 It will be quite thick, so when you scrape it into your baking pan make sure you spread it evenly all the way to the corners.

-Note that the cheesecake filling is also thick, so creating a really pretty swirl effect is difficult, just swirl the mixture the best you can but be careful not to over mix it so you do have those nice big cheesecake layers.
+Note that the cheesecake filling is also thick, so creating a really pretty swirl effect is difficult, just swirl the mixture the best you can but be careful not to over mix it with the chocolate mixture so you do have those nice big cheesecake layers.

 Some readers reported longer baking times.
 I have made this low-carb brownie recipe many times and always remove from the oven around the 25-30 minute mark and my oven themometor is a true 350 degrees F.